cindyliu6/CS50-Project/README.md

 Currently, running the computer training gamemode does not save the train model to a specific file.
 To change this, you can uncomment line 453 in [game.py](https://github.com/jye-1243/CS50-Project/blob/main/game.py).
 This will generate a new file designed to store the best performing dot that is created through training.
 These files will be created in the main folder.

 ### Previous Attempts
 During the course of this project, we attempt to create a neural network using Keras to train the game based on similar code for [Snake](https://github.com/maurock/snake-ga).
 While this ultimately did not work (likely due to hardware limitations), the code creating the model can be found in the [PrevTests](https://github.com/jye-1243/CS50-Project/tree/main/PrevTests) folder.
-This folder also includes our own explorations of the snake code and genetic algorithms before implementing them into games.
+This folder also includes our own explorations of the snake code before implementing it into the game.